ningbit/ningbit.github.io/source/_posts/2013-06-12-8-bit-git-the-challenges-of-creating-a-git-based-game-part-one.markdown

 ### Building the Local Repository

-Figuring out the story and gameplay logistics was half the battle.
+Figuring out the gameplay logistics was half the battle.
 The other half was actually coding and "building the levels" in the repository.
-Here are some of the major issues I ran into as I built and played through the game:
+Here are some of the major issues I ran into as I built and played through the initial stages of the game:

 - In what finished form should the repository be pushed up to GitHub so it is playable when cloned
 - Would the player have access to the different branches after cloning
 - How to deal with the branch merges so there were no conflicts
-- How to leave clear and concise instructions with a difficulty of "medium" so as not to make the game too easy and boring or unplayable and confusing
+- How to leave clear and concise instructions with moderate difficulty so as not to make the game too easy and boring or unplayable and confusing for a beginner

 In building the repository, order of creating branches and adding folders and files was extremely important as to not cross-pollute other branches.
 For example, I would want

-    rubble.txt
+    bit_palace/rubble.txt

 to be replaced by

-    bit_palace.txt
+    bit_palace/bit_palace.txt

 after running

     git merge backup

 on the master branch.
+Here's what the palace "looks like" after the player merges from backup.

 ![Bit Palace](http://www.ningmusic.com/img/bit_palace.png)

+I'll continue this blog post next week with details about the finished game and maybe even some player feedback!

-#### Next week, read Part TWO of this series
+#### Next week, read Part TWO of this series ->